-SyncSketch enables you to use your own S3 bucket for added security and convenience for Enterprise Accounts.
+SyncSketch enables customers on Enterprise and Education Plus Accounts to use their own S3 bucket for added security and convenience

 To use your own bucket you need to: